Harshavardhanchary/Bash-scripting-projects/README.md

 2. k8s.sh

-This script when executed monitors the kubernetes resources like namespace, nodes and pods at that particualr instance and generates a log file.
+This script when executed monitors the kubernetes resources like namespace, nodes and pods at that particular instance and generates a log file.

 ![alt text](<Screenshot 2025-07-01 215916.png>)